 |Circa 1887 at the latest.
 From Judge Mellon's Sons by William Larimer Mellon|

-Sarah's position in the growing East End community is interesting.
-Her grandson recalled
+Sarah's position in the growing East End community was as much matronly as mannered.
+Her grandson recalled:

 Many a night I was awakened by hearing someone pounding on a door or calling out to arouse my mother or grandmother.
 Paddy Clark or Tommy Thompson had been kicked by a mule!
 Invariably the excuse for such a uproar was: "We are afraid he's going to die."
 The women would dress, and prepare poultices and the victim would get a drink of whiskey.
-Many a laborer got a drink to compensate him for a kick; and no kick was ever fatal.Did Sarah recognize that her kind nursing was probably secondary to her patients' desire for a wee dram?
+Many a laborer got a drink to compensate him for a kick; and no kick was ever fatal.Did Sarah recognize that her nursing was probably secondary to Paddy's or Tommy's desires for a wee dram?

-She may have understood how her husband's sentimentality about their deceased children left him vulnerable to the Victorian charlatans who practiced Spiritualism, but there was probably little she could do to stem his exploration of the supernatural.
-Upon retiring, the Judge essentially separated from her for five years and headed West at the age of 77 to explore new business opportunities.
+Did she understand how her husband's grief for their deceased children left him vulnerable to the Victorian charlatans who practiced Spiritualism?
+If so, there was probably little she could do to stem his exploration of the supernatural.
+Upon retiring, the 77 year old Judge essentially separated from her for five years and headed West to explore new business opportunities.
 One family member or another spent time with the aged Judge during this sojourn in Kansas and Missouri, and several witnessed how Judge Mellon consorted with mediums and attended séances.
-His interest may have been sparked by a former servant of Sarah's, whom grandson William Larimer described as
+His interest may actually have been sparked by a former servant of Sarah's, whom grandson William Larimer described as

-In The Judge, grandson William is quoted from another interview in which he describes how the Mellon marriage evolved...or rather, how it bobbed placidly in place on the surface for decades:
+In The Judge, another quote from grandson William described how the Mellon marriage evolved...or rather, how it bobbed placidly in place on the surface for decades:

 His wife was a tender-hearted and capable of full sympathy, but not of grievous suffering.
 She was motherly and dutiful, but more stoical.
 It was the way of the Negleys.